CKalitin/Econ-Equilibrium-Sim/notes.md

+## 2024 Dec 2
+I wrote a lot of code yesterday starting to implement what I wrote about the day before.

+Getting the Consumer Marginal Value function working right from a theoretical persepctive is something I didn't fully think through.
+It has to be what maximizes consumer surplus, so price has to be subtracted from it.
+This is obvious once you consider production costs in the limit, eg. a $1000 loaf of bread.
+This also implies that in the limit, consumers must pay $1000 for a loaf of bread.

 ## 2024 Nov 30
 I need to plan way more and actually do this the way it's taught in economics.